openl2m/openl2m/docs/code/html-layouts.rst

 Tab Menus are implemented as documented here: https://fastbootstrap.com/components/tabs/

-They are implemented in *openl2m/templates/switch.html* which includes calls various *_menu_<name>.html*
+They are implemented in *openl2m/templates/switch.html* which includes various *_menu_<name>.html* files.

-Since we use templates for the various tab menu, and some need to be active or not, we include these templates as such in *switch.html*:
+Since we use templates for the various tab menus, and some need to be active or not, we include these templates as such in *switch.html*:

 .. code-block:: jinja